ramrajsingh10/tender-automation/docs/storage-and-events.md

 }
 ```

-The frontend validation workspace and backend `GET /api/tenders/{tenderId}/playbook`
-endpoint surface this data directly.
+The frontend validation workspace and backend `GET /api/tenders/{tenderId}/playbook` endpoint surface this data directly.

 ## Event Flow Summary

-1. **Upload:** The user drops one or more files in the UI.
-Files land in
+1. **Upload** - The user drops one or more files in the UI.
+Files land in `gs://rawtenderdata/{tenderId}/`.
-   `gs://rawtenderdata/{tenderId}/`.
-2. **Trigger:** When the BA clicks “Process”, the backend calls the orchestrator’s
+2. **Trigger** - When "Process" is clicked (or automatically after ingestion completes in future iterations), the backend calls the orchestrator `/rag/playbook` endpoint once ingestion reports status `done`.
-   `/rag/playbook` endpoint with the list of raw GCS URIs.
-3. **Vertex RAG import & questions:** The orchestrator
+3. **Vertex RAG import and questions** - The orchestrator:
-   - Imports the raw bundle into the configured `ragCorpora` using the
+   - Imports the raw bundle into the configured corpus when RagFile IDs are missing.
-     Vertex Rag Data API,
-   - Executes the curated question set (`DEFAULT_PLAYBOOK`) via Discovery Engine
+   - Executes the curated question set via Vertex RAG retrieval and Gemini extraction.
-     search,
-   - Writes the JSON payload shown above to `parsedtenderdata/{tenderId}/rag/`,
+   - Writes the JSON payload above to `parsedtenderdata/{tenderId}/rag/`.
-   - Deletes the imported RagFiles so the corpus is clean for the next run.
+   - Returns RagFile handles to the backend so they can be reused on subsequent runs.
-4. **Surfacing results:** The backend updates the tender session status to `parsed`
-   and records the `parse.outputUri`.
-The validation UI reads the JSON for review,
-   and the BA can re-run the playbook at any time.
+4. **Surfacing results** - The backend updates the tender session status to `parsed` and records the `parse.outputUri`.
+The validation UI reads the JSON for review, and the BA can re-run the playbook at any time.
+A delete action triggers `/rag/files/delete` if the operator wants to remove RagFiles after validation.

 ### Multi-file Tenders

-The orchestrator imports every `gs://rawtenderdata/{tenderId}/{storedName}` supplied
-in the request.
-Vertex Agent Builder chunking handles the combined corpus, so answers
-reflect all uploaded documents.
+The orchestrator imports every `gs://rawtenderdata/{tenderId}/{storedName}` supplied in the request.
+Vertex Agent Builder chunking handles the combined corpus, so answers reflect all uploaded documents.

 ### Legacy Document AI Flow

-The original Document AI normalization pipeline and Firestore schema are preserved
-for reference in `docs/OldApproach.md`.
-No new data is written to `docai/output/`
-under the managed RAG workflow.
+The original Document AI normalisation pipeline and Firestore schema are archived in `docs/history/OldApproach.md`.
+No new data is written to `docai/output/` under the managed RAG workflow.